Hardware for using the Ongoing WMS scanning module

 Examples of handheld scanners:

-Ring scanners, also known as finger scanners, are worn as a ring to be able to use both hands in the working process.
-Ring scanners are often used in combination with a mobile phone attached to the warehouse workers arm, or to a tablet attached to a forklift or picking cart.
+Wearable scanners, also known as finger scanners or glove scanners, are worn in such a way both hands can be used in the working process.
+Wearable scanners are often used in combination with a mobile phone attached to the warehouse workers arm, or to a tablet attached to a forklift or picking cart.

 RFID scanners can read multiple RFID tags at once, which makes it possible to scan a box of items without opening it.
 This can be used at inbound delivery or to scan a box from the picking cart for outbound delivery to make sure it has been picked without errors.